marekzajac97/bf2-blender/docs/README.md

   * [Animation Auto Offset](https://extensions.blender.org/add-ons/anim-auto-offset/) works like auto-keying but transform changes affect the whole animation (3ds Max like behaviour)

 ## Known issues
 - Many vBF2 skeleton exports have messy bone orientations.
 Skeleton importer corrects them for `1p_setup.ske` and `3p_setup.ske` but other skeletons' bones may appear pointing in random directions.
-- Blender does not support mesh deformations when using Object Space normal maps.
-This means most SkinnedMeshes will have shading issues when deformed/animated, no workaround found yet.
+It's just a visual inconvenience and doesn't affect skinning.

 # ObjectTemplate vs Mesh import/export
 There are two ways of importing BF2 meshes.
 One is to use the `Import -> BF2` menu to directly import a specific mesh file type (`.staticMesh`, `.skinnedMesh`, `.bundledMesh` or `.collisionMesh`), which only imports the _raw_ mesh data according to its internal file structure lacking some data present in the `.con` file, that's why its usablility is limited.
 The second (and preferred) method is the `ObjecTemplate (.con)` option, which parses the ObjectTemplate definition allowing it to: